dhairyab0069/Coursify-AI/docs/weekly logs/vinu_ihalagamage_personal_logs.md

   - Discussing the technology that may be used by the user to interact with our software.
   - Discussing with the team to create the stack of technologies that is suitable for our web application.
   - Conducting research on which technologies are easy to use or valuable to learn.
-- Completed the Individual Log and contributed to the Team Log.
+- Completing the Individual Log and contributing to the Team Log.